dpsanders/scipy_2014_julia/README.md

 [part 2](http://www.youtube.com/watch?v=I3JH5Bg46yU).

 The tutorial consistes of a sequence of IPython Notebooks using the IJulia profile.
-To follow the tutorial you need to have ready the [Julia language](Install Julia.md) along with some [Julia packages](Install Julia Packages.md) and [IPython Notebook](Install IPython Notebook.md).
+To follow the tutorial you need to have ready [IPython Notebook](Install IPython Notebook.md) and of course the [Julia language](Install Julia.md) along with some [Julia packages](Install Julia Packages.md).
 Best install them in that order.

 ## Getting started